-This Guidance Statement must be applied to all verification and performance examination engagements that have a contract date on or after 30 June 2020.
+This Guidance Statement must be applied to all verification and performance examination engagements that have a contract date on or after 1 January 2026.
 The contract date is typically evidenced by the date of the engagement letter signed by management of both the verifier and the verification client.
-This Guidance Statement may be applied to engagements that have a contract date prior to 30 June 2020, and doing so is encouraged.
-Prior versions of this Guidance Statement are available on the GIPS standards website (www.gipsstandards.org).
+This Guidance Statement may be applied to engagements that have a contract date prior to 1 January 2026, and doing so is encouraged.